On Using Certified Training towards Empirical Robustness: Experimental Study

-\paragraph{Cyclic training schedule} \looseness=-1 We replicate the cyclic-schedule experiments from figures~\ref{fig-adv-acc-prn18-cifar10}~and~\ref{fig-adv-acc-prn18-svhn-cifar100} on two shallower networks without skip connections.
-As in figures~\ref{fig-adv-acc-prn18-cifar10}~and~\ref{fig-adv-acc-prn18-svhn-cifar100}, $\vx_{\text{adv}, \mathds{A}}$ for certified training methods is generated via N-FGSM.
-First, we consider \texttt{CNN-7}, a $7$-layer convolutional network from the certified training literature~\citep{Shi2021,Mueller2023,Mao2023,DePalma2024}.
-Then, to study the impact of network width, we also provide results on a $5$-layer version, named \texttt{CNN-5} (see appendix~\ref{sec-architectures}).
-We tune Exp-IBP and ForwAbs to maximize AA accuracy for $\epsilon=\nicefrac{24}{255}$ on a validation set for each dataset and network, using the tuned value for all considered $\epsilon$.
-Figure~\ref{fig-adv-acc-cnn-cifar10} demonstrates that both ForwAbs and Exp-IBP outperform PGD-5 in empirical robustness for $\epsilon\geq\nicefrac{20}{255}$ on both \texttt{CNN} models, with ForwAbs preserving AA accuracy at lower epsilons, and Exp-IBP attaining significant IBP accuracy (at least as large as PGD-5's AA accuracy for $\epsilon\geq\nicefrac{20}{255}$).
+\paragraph{Results} \looseness=-1 Figure~\ref{fig-adv-acc-cnn-cifar10} demonstrates that both ForwAbs and Exp-IBP outperform PGD-5 in empirical robustness for $\epsilon\geq\nicefrac{20}{255}$ on both \texttt{CNN} models, with ForwAbs preserving AA accuracy at lower epsilons, and Exp-IBP attaining significant IBP accuracy (at least as large as PGD-5's AA accuracy for $\epsilon\geq\nicefrac{20}{255}$).
 The gap to PGD-10 is also significantly reduced compared to the \texttt{PreActResNet18} experiments, in spite of the significant CO shown by N-FGSM, the attack employed within both Exp-IBP and ForwAbs.
 Furthermore, as shown in appendix~\ref{sec-runtimes}, both Exp-IBP and ForwAbs reduce runtime compared to PGD-5 and PGD-10.
 Remarkably, on \texttt{CNN-5}, as shown in figure~\ref{fig-adv-acc-cnn5-cifar10}, Exp-IBP matches the performance of PGD-10 for $\epsilon=\nicefrac{24}{255}$, significantly outperforming N-FGSM, which does not suffer from CO in this setup.
 In order to prevent ForwAbs from under-performing on \texttt{CNN-5}, we found it crucial to include sufficiently low $\lambda$ values in the tuning grid: see appendix~\ref{sec:hyper-parameters}.
 Finally, figure~\ref{fig-adv-acc-cnn-cifar100} shows that, while the overall performance trade-offs are greatly improved compared to \texttt{PreActResNet18}, Exp-IBP and ForwAbs fail to improve on multi-step attacks on CIFAR-100 also on the \texttt{CNN} architectures.
 We ascribe this to the larger number of classes, which produce a less favorable trade-off between empirical and certified robustness.
+Appendix~\ref{sec-ibp-loss-init} shows that the \texttt{PreActResNet18} IBP loss at initialization is more than a factor $10^{10}$ larger than on the \texttt{CNN} architectures, providing an intuitive explanation for the different performance profiles.